tangro/actions-coverage/README.md

 A @tangro action to run run jest with coverage.
 The command which is run is configurable and defaults to `coverage:collect`.

+# Version

+Either use `latest` to always get the latest version or the specific version to get a fixed version of the action.

 # Example Usage

 ```yml